ITMax2026/Active-Directory-Lab/README.md

 Phase 4 - Secure Cloud Integration and Modern Endpoint Management (Section 14-16):
   - SSO: Configured modern SaaS application access using SAML Single Single-On (SSO)
-  -

-Add an Architecture Diagram: Use a tool like Lucidchart or Draw.io to create a one-page map of your lab.[1][2]
-Show the VMware network, the DC, the Client VM, and the connection to the Entra ID cloud.[1]
-Put this in your main README.md.[1][2]

-"Challenges & Solutions" Section: In your main README, add a small section called

-"Troubleshooting & Lessons Learned."[1][2]
-Briefly mention one specific error you hit (e.g., a DNS issue or a sync error) and how you fixed it.
-Employers love hearing about how you solve problems.
+  - Hybrid Entra ID Join: Set up Hybrid Entra ID join (formerly HAADJ) to register domain-joined devices with Entra ID, enabling Intune management
+  - MDM: Used Microsoft Intune to demonstrate modern device management with a policy application and a remote app installation

+Troubleshooting & Lessons Learned:
+On-Prem troubleshooting:
---main issue with on prem was i forgot/didn't to load the msi file before i did the software deployment .  for some reason it wouldn't work if i tried to put it in after
+1. Isssue: The main issue I encountered was I didn't click to add the msi file to the GPO before i did the software deployment.
+I went back to add the msi file to the GPO, which worked, but the software wouldn't deploy on startup.
-    - just created a new GPO and it worked and I deleted the old one
+    Solution: I created a new GPO and correctly loaded the msi file into the GPO and it worked.
+I deleted the old one

-  cloud problems
-  my fault--documented the problems i had with the cloud.  wasn't aware of the two-identity problem so didn't have the local domain matching the entra id upn
+Cloud troubleshooting:
+1. Issue:  Client-01 was not appearing in Microsoft Entra ID, which was preventing the device from enrolling in Intune via Group Policy.
+        The issue was two-fold: an incomplete Hybrid Join process and a UPN mismatch (the "two-identity problem").
+        Device Syncing: For a device to sync from Active Directory to the cloud, the computer object must have its userCertificate attribute populated.
+The device generates this certificate after reading the Service Connection Point (SCP), which it gets from running the Hybrid Microsoft Entra ID join .
+        The UPN Problem: Even if the device object synchronizes, the Hybrid Join cannot complete and Intune enrollment will fail if the local user’s UPN (@ad.lab) does not match the Entra ID UPN (@ADLab025.onmicrosoft.com).
+Without this match, Windows cannot issue a Primary Refresh Token (PRT), which is the "handshake" required for the device to successfully register and auto-enroll into Intune.
+      Solution:
+        Device Syncing:  Run the SCP service as part of the Hybrid Microsoft Entra ID join process UPN Problem:  Update the UPN on the local AD to match the Entra ID UPN(@ADLab026.onmicrosoft.com)

+2. Issue: Default security MFA policies were blocking my Conditional Access policies.
+    Solution:  Disable all of the default MFA Conditional Access policies and make your own, similar but more nuanced, policies

-  UPN Mismatches: Mention that if a user has a .local UPN on-prem but a .com in the cloud, soft-matching will fail, making your hard-match script the only solution. middle--security defaults.  extremely prohibative and have to disable them all to get exceptions bad setup--that Intune Enrollment app isn't natively supported even thought it seems to be required to maintain MFA and use Intune enrollment - get experience with Microsoft Graph Powershell
+3. Issue: Intune Enrollment app isn't natively supported even thought it is required to maintain MFA and use Intune enrollment
+    Solution:  Use Microsoft Graoh Powershell or Explorer to instantiate the Service Principle manually

 ===future ideas..direct to cloud powershell...need Microsoft Graph Powershell ...user creation
   - set up sharepoint for cloud shard drive - drive access management
   - - print- tough
     -
+- get experience with Microsoft Graph Powershell

 *Resources used to complete this lab include:  YouTube videos, Microsoft articles, Google searches, and Gemini Q&A.  Gemini was used to convert my initial typed writeups into Markdown for presentation and readability.